Large-Small Model Collaboration for Enhancing Edge-Deployed Small Models: Experiments

-\textbf{Maximum iteration number.} The maximum iteration number $T$ controls the depth of exploration in the MCTS process, influencing the quality of reasoning paths generated by the G-Boost framework.
-As demonstrated in \autoref{iteration_num_exp}, increasing $T$ initially improves performance, as more iterations enable broader exploration of the reasoning space and help identify higher-quality paths.
-However, beyond a certain point, further increases in $T$ provide only marginal gains, indicating that the framework tends to converge toward stable reasoning paths within a reasonable number of iterations.
-This behavior is consistent with the nature of MCTS, where early iterations play a more significant role in shaping the search tree, while additional iterations contribute less to further improvements.
-The framework exhibits robustness across a range of $T$ values, with performance remaining relatively stable even as $T$ varies.
-This suggests that the G-Boost framework can achieve effective reasoning without requiring excessively large iteration counts.
+\paragraph{Maximum number of iterations.} The maximum number of iterations $T$ controls the depth of exploration in MCTS and affects the quality of the reasoning paths generated by G-Boost.
+As shown in \cref{tab:iterations}, increasing $T$ initially improves performance because more iterations explore the reasoning space more broadly and help identify higher-quality paths.
+Beyond a threshold, further increases yield only marginal gains, indicating that the framework tends to converge to stable paths within a reasonable number of iterations.
+This behavior is consistent with MCTS: early iterations play a greater role in shaping the search tree, whereas later iterations contribute less additional improvement.
+The framework is robust over a range of $T$ values and maintains relatively stable performance as $T$ varies, showing that effective reasoning does not require an excessively large iteration count.

-\textbf{Collaboration probability} The collaboration probability $p_{\text{collab}}$ governs the decision-making process for invoking the general LLM during node expansion in the G-Boost framework.
-The results in \autoref{P_collab_exp} reveals that, the choice of $p_{\text{collab}}$ significantly impacts the interplay between the private SLM's domain expertise and the general LLM's broader reasoning capabilities.
-At lower values of $p_{\text{collab}}$, the framework tends to rely more heavily on the private SLM, which may limit its ability to handle queries requiring general reasoning or complex logic.
-On the other hand, higher values of $p_{\text{collab}}$ increase the involvement of the general LLM, but this can sometimes lead to suboptimal outcomes due to its lack of domain-specific knowledge.
-The framework achieves its best performance at intermediate values of $p_{\text{collab}}$, where it strikes an effective balance between specialization and generalization.
-This balance allows the framework to dynamically adapt to the strengths of each model, ensuring that domain-specific tasks benefit from both the private SLM's precision and the general LLM's versatility.
+\paragraph{Collaboration probability.} The collaboration probability $p_{\mathrm{collab}}$ controls whether G-Boost invokes the cloud-based LLM during node expansion. \Cref{tab:collaboration} shows that its value substantially affects the interaction between the edge-side private SLM's domain expertise and the cloud-based LLM's stronger complex-reasoning capability.
+At low values, the framework relies more heavily on the private SLM, potentially limiting its ability to handle problems requiring complex reasoning or logic.
+At high values, the cloud-based LLM participates more often, but its lack of domain-specific knowledge can sometimes produce suboptimal results.
+Performance is best at moderate values, where specialization and generalization are effectively balanced.
+This balance allows the framework to adapt dynamically to each model's strengths, combining the private SLM's accuracy on domain tasks with the cloud-based LLM's language understanding and reasoning.